okta/terraform-provider-oktapam/README.md

 for more details.

 **Note:** If the test configuration file has references to multiple providers and for some of them you don't want development overrides then this may not be a preferred approach.
-Please refer [open issue](https://github.com/hashicorp/terraform/issues/27459)
+Please refer [githhub open issue](https://github.com/hashicorp/terraform/issues/27459).

 ### Running Tests